-An appropriate regulatory system is required to ensure vehicles fitted with DSRC technology entering Australia comply with the Class License and as such are inter-operable with Australia's C-ITS system (i.e. other OBUs, PUs and RSUs).
+An appropriate regulatory system is required to ensure vehicles fitted with CAV technology entering Australia comply with the standards introduced into Australia via the ACMA regulatory arrangements (i.e. Class License) and as such are inter-operable with Australia's CAV system (i.e. other OBUs, PUs and RSUs).
 The most appropriate method is to use the existing vehicle regulation and certification system set up under the Motor Vehicles Standards Act 1989 and administered by the Federal Government's Department of Infrastructure and Regional Development (DIRD).
 This would eliminate the need to develop another certification system and impose additional administrative burdens and costs onto both vehicle brands and government.

-The FCAI propose that Australian Design Rule 42 "General Safety Requirements" (ADR 42) include a base list of standards that any vehicle fitted with DSRC technology would be required to meet.
+The FCAI propose that Australian Design Rule 42 "General Safety Requirements" (ADR 42) include a base list of standards that any vehicle fitted with CAV technology would be required to meet.
 At a minimum ADR 42 should include ETSI Standard EN 302 571 Intelligent Transport Systems (ITS); Radiocommunications equipment operating in the 5 855 MHz to 5 952 MHz frequency band; Harmonised Standard covering the essential requirements of article 3.2 of Directive 2014/53/EU.